Do you want to skip the read and get right to my pick? The best eCommerce platform among Shopify vs BigCommerce vs WooCommerce is Shopify.

 99.99% uptime and rapid page loading?
 Sign us up!
 BigCommerce ensures business continuity, security, and online safety for transactions by hosting its sites via Google Cloud.

 Because WooCommerce is just a plugin, hosting is not built into its UX.
 Also, depending on whether your WordPress subscription is .com or .org, a third-party host may be necessary.
-In WordPress’ case, BlueHost would be the hosting service of choice.
+In WordPress.org case, Nexcess is our recommended service partner.

 Unfortunately, Shopify falters in this context.
 Automated backups are not built into the system and users need to save their stores’ information into *.csv files.
 The list of files that can be backed up is limited only to financial transaction data, customer information, and data on individual products.
 In which case you’re going to be better off with a third-party app to help you out like Rewind.